A Complete Guide to the Wine Production Process

 Before jumping right into the intricate process of how wine is made, it’s helpful to know the following basic terms that will enrich your understanding:

-• Pressing: Pressing separates the liquid from the solid constituents, this happens at different times in the winemaking process for reds and whites.
+- Pressing: Separates the liquid from the solid constituents.
+This happens at different times in the winemaking process for reds and whites.

-The first stage of winemaking involves sorting, crushing, and pressing grapes.
+The first stage in the process of winemaking involves sorting, crushing, and pressing grapes.
 It sounds simple, but here’s what each step involves:

 Sorting